hadley/adv-r/Rcpp.md

 This function introduces only a few new concepts:

 * We create a new numeric vector of length `n` with a constructor: `NumericVector out(n)`.
-Another useful constructor takes an existing vector and makes a copy: `NumericVector zs(ys)` would create a new numeric vector called `zs` that contained a copy of `ys`.
+Another useful way of making a vector is to copy an existing vector: `NumericVector zs = clone(ys)`.

 * C++ doesn't use `^` for exponentiation, it instead uses the `pow` function.

-Note that because the R function is fully vectorised, it is already going to be extremely fast.
+Note that because the R function is fully vectorised, it is already going to be fast.
 On my computer, it takes around 8 ms with a 1 million element `y` vector.
 The C++ function is twice as fast, ~4 ms, but assuming it took you 10 minutes to write the C++ function, you'd need to run it ~150,000 times to make it a net saver of time.
 The reason why the C++ function is faster is subtle, and relates to memory management.
 The R version needs to create an intermediate vector the same length as y (`x - ys`), and allocating memory is an expensive operation.
 The C++ function avoids this overhead because it uses an intermediate scalar.

 In the sugar section, you'll see how to rewrite this function to take advantage of Rcpp's vectorised operations so that the C++ code is barely longer than the R code.